andreekeberg/imagedata/docs/README.md

 # Documentation

-Full documentation of all the available classes, properties and methods.
+Full documentation of all the available classes and methods.

 * [Browser](browser.md)
 * [Node.js](node.md)